potiuk/airflow/canned-responses.md

 # Image scan results

-Jarek Potiuk
-8:56 PM (0 minutes ago)
-to loga0060, security

 As explained in our security policy https://github.com/apache/airflow/security/policy#what-should-be-and-should-not-be-reported- you should not use that email for such requests.
 Please do not use it in the future for such requests:

 > Specifically, we will ignore results of security scans that contain a list of dependencies of Airflow with dependencies
 > in Airflow Docker reference image - there is a page that describes how the Airflow reference Image is fixed at release
 > time and providing helpful instructions explaining how you can build your own image and manage dependencies of Airflow in your own image.

 If you want to deal with security issues reported by your scanners https://airflow.apache.org/docs/docker-stack/index.html#fixing-images-at-release-time describes what to do in this case.
 Generally you have three options:

 1) Build your own custom image following the examples we share there - using the latest base